 On the flip side, if interest rates were 2 percent higher than the inflation rate or more, it would portend a drop in gold prices.

-Hyzy says gold's rise has been driven by fear of the unknown and the unthinkable.
-The unknown is whether the U.S. dollar will continue to weaken, due in part to Standard & Poor's downgrade of U.S. government debt.
-The unthinkable is whether the world's major economies will suffer another near-catastrophic financial crisis.
+For example, Hyzy says gold's rise in the past has been driven by fear of the unknown and the unthinkable.
+The unknown was whether the U.S. dollar would weaken.
+The unthinkable was whether the world's major economies would suffer another near-catastrophic financial crisis.

 The "love" aspect has to do with the rising demand for gold jewelry and ornaments in China, India and other emerging-market countries where gold is an important cultural symbol, Holmes says.

 "Fifty percent of the world's population believes in gold … for love, romances, birthdays," he says.
 "This is the Year of the Rabbit, so if you're in Asia, you can see 24-karat gold rabbits that are given as a gift."

-India and China together accounted for more than half of the total worldwide demand for gold bars, coins and jewelry.
+India and China together account for a majority of the total worldwide demand for gold bars, coins and jewelry.
 In 2014, China overtook India as the world's leading consumer of gold, with both countries seeing a resurgence in gold jewelry, according to the World Gold Council, an industry market development organization based in London.